jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

     opscode_solr4['external_url'] = "https://PATH_TO_ELASTICSEARCH"
     opscode_erchef['search_queue_mode'] = "batch"

-NOTE: Chef Server will not provision an elasticsearch server.
+NOTE: CINC Server will not provision an elasticsearch server.

 ##### nginx

-By default, each Chef Server node now has locally enabled the `/nginx_status` endpoint on port 9999.
+By default, each CINC Server node now has locally enabled the `/nginx_status` endpoint on port 9999.
 This can be controlled with the following settings: